Your Mind is your Greatest Ally

 We were fortunate to find Ted.
 Once a player reaches the advanced skill level needed to play varsity golf, the game becomes 95% mental.
 Ted began working with the team once a week during the season.
 He helped the players focus, visualize, and control their emotions.
 They became better at recognizing their thoughts and feelings, and learned ways to better control and channel their emotions.
 We started to see that all the members began to contribute to each match and it became a team effort versus individual efforts.
 I strongly believe that we would not have advanced as far as we did without Ted.

 – Tom Hitchcock, Head Coach, Golf Team at Menlo School; Team’s first appearance at State Championships

 Ted’s experience and teaching encouraged me to reframe my mindset going into Ironman World Championships.
 Ted’s ability to work with athletes on overcoming mental obstacles and improve their mindset is amazing.
 Myself and my athletes have increased confidence after individual sessions with Ted prior to “A” races.
 Sport psychology is critical to an athlete’s success and through Ted’s extensive personal experience and education he is able to tap into the mindset an athlete needs to succeed.

 Ted played an integral role in the success of these swimmers and the group as a whole.
 You could see the swimmers were better able to keep themselves in the present at swim meets and practice, managed success and failure better, brought strong mental toughness and self-confidence to races, practice and school.
 In addition, working with Ted influenced and enhanced my own coaching, as I learned better ways to bring mental skills into practice.
 This improved the quality of work at practice and strengthened the team’s cohesiveness.

-If you have the chance to work with Ted, either as an individual athlete or by bringing him in to work with the athletes you coach, DO IT!!!
-Why not develop the mental skills in yourself or the athletes you coach.
-And if you coach, working with Ted will enhance your own coaching.
+If you have the chance to work with Ted. whether individually or as a team, DO IT!!!
+Why not develop the mental skills in yourself and in the athletes you coach.
+If you coach, working with Ted will enhance your own coaching.